jcjorel/clonesquad-ec2-pet-autoscaler/docs/CONFIGURATION_REFERENCE.md

 This setting control when Configuration/Scheduler DynamoDB tables are backuped.
 It also defines when the Metadata files, queriable with AWS Athena, are generated.
 The format follows the `cron(...)` and `localcron(...)` keywords as defined in the [scheduler documentation](SCHEDULER.md).

 By default, an hourly cron job is defined.
+Set this setting to `disabled` value to disable this automation.

-> Setting this parameter to `disabled` will disable this backup and metadata generation feature even if the Cloudformation parameter [`MetadataAndBackupS3Path`](DEPLOYMENT_REFERENCE.md#metadataandbackups3path) is defined.
+> The CloudFormation template parameter [`MetadataAndBackupS3Path`](DEPLOYMENT_REFERENCE.md#metadataandbackups3path) must be defined as prerequisite.